 Your gifts make our work possible.

-The Liberal Arts in Prison Program is funded almost entirely by private donations and grants.
+Except for staff salaries, the Liberal Arts in Prison Program is funded entirely by private donations and grants.
 Your gift provides liberal arts education to incarcerated students and fosters Grinnell's commitment to social justice.
 All donations are tax-deductable.

 Howard Burkle, the first professor to teach in the Liberal Arts in Prison Program recently passed away.
 In honor of his critical role in beginning the program, his family has asked that donations in his memory are directed to LAPP.
 If you would like to make a gift in Professor Burkle's memory, follow the instructions below and indicate that your gift is in memory of Howard Burkle.

 How to Contribute